Exawind/nalu-wind/docs/source/theory/turbulenceModeling.rst

 Flows are either expected to be fully resolved or, alternatively, under-resolved where wall functions are used.
-A classic law of the wall has been implemented in Nalu.
+A classic law of the wall has been implemented in Nalu-Wind.
 Wall models to handle adverse pressure gradients are planned.
 For more information of the form of wall models, please refer to the :ref:`boundary condition <theory_boundary_conditions>` section of this manual.